jimmynkim/HW3/README.md

 we're not utilizing L2 regularization.

 **Results**
+RMSprop  optimization is popular optimizer choice for segmentation tasks.

+Its adaptive learning rate mechanism can improved segmentation accuracy.

 **What was easy**

 The paper is made up of clear and concise codes and is informative.